zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

 ### **STEP 1**: Add the Area Chart

 - In the Component Palette scroll down to the chart section and drag an **Area Chart** into the Canvas below the Bar Chart.
 A default Area Chart appears.
-Click **Add Data** to map a Business Oject to the chart.
+Click **Add Data** to map a Business Object to the chart.

   ![](images/000JumpStart/JS38.PNG)